dgoffredo/compilation-metrics/examples/graphs.sql.grammar.md

 # Plot/Query Description Grammar
-A file describing a set of plots and their SQL queries must satisfy "*file*" (specification) as defined in the grammar below.
+A file describing a set of plots and their SQL queries must satisfy "*file*" as defined in the grammar below.
 Note that the regular expressions need only match the beginning of a line.

 ---------------------